What You Need to Know About Marketing Automation | SMB Compass

 Marketing Automation: The Bottom Line

-Marketing automation shouldn’t replace your marketing team’s efforts, but can really help to supplement and support those efforts.
+Marketing automation for small business shouldn’t replace your marketing team’s efforts, but can really help to supplement and support those efforts.
 When it comes to choosing the best automation tool for your business, the first step should always be to identify what your company’s marketing needs and priorities are.
-These tools may all may have the same goal – to streamline the marketing process – but the features they offer and prioritize to achieve that goal may be different.
+These tools may all have the same goal – to streamline the marketing process – but the features they offer and prioritize to achieve that goal may be different.
 Find the one that offers those that will be most helpful to you and your company.
 Don’t disregard the user-friendliness of the tool, either.
 Remember that the purpose of these software programs is to make marketing professional’s jobs easier, so if a tool is too complicated or hard to use, it defeats that purpose.